glennmora/aws-projects/wordpress-website/README.md

 - Now that we know what we are creating lets get started!

-### Warning!
-You will get charge approximately $450 at the end of the month if YOU DON'T CLEAN UP YOUR PROJECT!

 ### First Step

 1. First we are going to create the Amazon RDS instance.
 Go to https://console.aws.amazon.com/rds/home this will take you to the RDS dashboard.
 There on the left panel you will click on: